Extreme morning routine for extraordinary results ·

 I like to rehydrate well in the morning, so I usually have around 1l of mineral water with a bit of added mineral salt during my workout session.
 I also regularly do part of my workout sessions outside, even at wintertime and minus degrees, to give myself a bit of added challenge and to wake up with a bang.
 T-shirt and shorts only, no matter how cold it gets!
 I have a set of weights at home, so I can train there and get into it right after I wake up.
 I keep the workout sessions intensive to challenge myself and to get as much as possible done during those 45 minutes: A full body workout with weights is my go-to training program.

-About the benefits & timing of this morning routine
+Benefits & timing of this extreme morning routine

 - Just waking up early is a good way to build up your discipline.